DmitriyKaplan28/git-course/readme.md

-# Git and Github course
+# Git and Github test course

 Crash course for git